 Why It Stands Out: This long-forgotten and vastly underrated TV movie has very much the feel of an extended Twilight Zone episode as it presents a brooding yet introspective tale that transcends its setting and delivers a poignant commentary on human nature.

-The movie is helped along by the strong performances from its two leads Ron Perlman and Stephen Lang, who have since become very familiar faces to sci fi fans And it offers plenty of choice roles for the other actors involved as well.
-Unfortunately, it has all but fallen off the radar, and I don’t think this one gets around the repeat rotation on Syfy or any of the many other channels out there that could be playing it for sci fi fans looking for decent genre viewing options (nor have I seen it on any of the streaming services yet).
+The movie is helped along by the strong performances from its two leads Ron Perlman (Hellboy) and Stephen Lang (Avatar), who have since become very familiar faces to sci fi fans And it offers plenty of choice roles for the other actors involved as well.
+Unfortunately, it has all but fallen off the radar, and I don’t think this one gets around the repeat rotation on Syfy or any of the other channels out there (nor have I seen it on any of the streaming services yet).
 I do recommend seeking it out, though, for those who would appreciate a well-made retro-sci fi flick that hearkens back to the classic age of the genre on television.
 Unfortunately, the DVD (and VHS) release has since gone out of print so you are at the mercy of Amazon Sellers for whatever they currently want to ask for their copy.
 There are bootleg DVDs floating around out there as well, but you will be rolling the dice on quality.

 Notable Credits: Rod Serling (Writer), Ron Perlman, Stephen Lang, Judy Collins